 Lead Instructor and Assistant Golf Coach at NC State University

-A North Carolina native, Williams has spent the last four years as an assistant coach in the Pac-12.
-He was an assistant at Oregon from 2013-15 and spent last season as an assistant at Arizona State.
+In his 3rd year as NC State Assistant Golf Coach; before that, he spent 2013-2017 in the Pac-12 conference.
+He was an assistant at Oregon from 2013-15 and spent 2016 as an assistant at Arizona State

 In 2016 at Arizona State, Williams helped lead a Sun Devil lineup that featured three freshmen and a sophomore to an NCAA Championship berth.
 The Sun Devils ended the season with two tournament wins and three individuals claim medalist honors.
 Arizona State had three players earn All-Pac 12 honors, while Jared du Toit was a second-team All-America selection.